t7yang/vscode-hyper-javascript-snippets/README.md

 This Visual Studio Code snippet extension is for JavaScript and TypeScript.
 Snippets mostly extended from [JavaScript Snippets](https://github.com/nathanchapman/vscode-javascript-snippets) but masively modified to make it more user friendly.

 ## Install and Setting
-Install from VSCode Extension Marketplace [Hyper JavaScript Snippets]().
+Install from VSCode Extension Marketplace [Hyper JavaScript Snippets](https://marketplace.visualstudio.com/items?itemName=t7yang.hyper-javascript-snippets).

 Set `"editor.snippetSuggestions": "top"` to make VSCode show snippets on top of the suggestions.

 ## Snippets
-Snippets are design in several different user friendly aspects with other snippet extensions, you may notice that most of the snippets without semicolon and placeholder for instructment.
+Snippets are design in several different user friendly aspects compare to other snippet extensions, most of the snippets in this extension without a end semicolon and instructment placeholder.

 ### The Reason Why
 Below explain the reason why these snippets have difference design perspective.